 Members of our group held a series of “Cafe Conversations” about cohousing over the last few months — informal, small-group chats at the Silver Bean Cafe in Peterborough.
-We shared our thoughts on cohousing with lots of people who stopped by, and we hope to continue this series or something like it in the fall.
+We shared our thoughts on cohousing with lots of people who stopped by, and we hope to continue this series or something like it in the future.

 Our group had a public event at The Mount in Peterborough on Tuesday, June 19 2018 that was attended by about 70 people interested in the idea of cohousing.
 Scott Donovan opened with a short presentation giving an overview of the concept, then Kris Robinson Staveley talked about some of what she has learned by visiting almost a dozen cohousing communities in the US and Canada, and Elaine Rutherford described what it was like to live in the Windsong cohousing community in BC for 15 years.